Meruzhann/PINN-for-predicting-Ising-Systems/README.md

-# PINN for Zimm-Bragg / Ising helix-coil kinetics
+# PINN for Zimm-Bragg / Ising-Like Systems

 Code, data-generation pipeline, and paper source for a physics-informed neural network that learns the closed-moment Glauber dynamics of an